 Presence of ARE and CPE motifs upstream of the binding sites.
 For each binding site, the fraction of ARE (sequence: AUUUA) and CPE (sequence: UUUUUAU) motifs in the upstream region is computed.
 For each designed miRNA, the ARE/CPE score is computed as the average value over its binding sites.

 Repression Score.
 For each designed miRNA, the total score is calculated by using the tree-based learning systems M5P and CTree, based on the scores of the 6 features described above.
 Both systems were trained on a set of publicly available gene expression profiles following the over-expression of nine individual endogenous human miRNAs5 (miR-9-5p, miR-7-5p, miR-181a-5p, miR-148b-3p, miR-142-5p, miR-133a, miR-132-3p, miR-128 and miR-122-5p).
 In particular, binding sites on down-regulated genes were predicted for each transfected miRNA, then feature scores were calculated.
 The gene expression fold change after 24h was used as a measure of the degree of repression induced by the miRNA.
 Thus, lower values mean stronger down-regulation of the target.
-Only transcripts with single binding sites for the transfected miRNAs were considered, in order to reduce the chances of indirect effects.
+Only transcripts with single binding sites for the transfected miRNAs were considered in order to reduce the chances of indirect effects.
 According to the M5P tree, the most discriminant features were the nucleotide composition of the miRNA, the type of seed and the AU content of the binding site.
 Depending on the values of these three, six different sets of weights were assigned to all of the features.
 Only the seed type and the nucleotide composition of the miRNA were considered as discriminant features by CTree.
 Fig. 1d and tables st1 contains details about the generated M5P tree and the corresponding sets of feature weights.
 Fig.1e describes the generated CTree and the score classes.

 Ranking of the designed miRNAs.
 The miRNA produced by miR-Synth are first ranked according to the CTree score and subsequently by the M5P score.
 In particular, CTree splits the miRNAs into major classes, while M5P is used to rank miRNAs within each class.